fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.0.0/Remove-AzureMediaServicesAccount.md

 ## DESCRIPTION
 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
-To get the version of the module you're using, in the Azure PowerShell console, type (Get-Module -Name Azure).Version.
+To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

 The **Remove-AzureMediaServicesAccount** cmdlet removes a Media Services account.

 ## EXAMPLES

-### 1: Delete a Media Services account
+### Example 1: Delete a Media Services account
 ```
 PS C:\> Remove-AzureMediaServicesAccount -Name "mediaservicesaccount" -Force
 ```